InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/unpkgio.md

-title: Using itk.js with modules stored on a CDN
+title: Using itk-wasm with modules stored on a CDN
 ---

-This example demonstrates how to use *itk.js* in a web browser application built with [Webpack](https://webpack.js.org/) where the itk.js modules are stored on a [Content Delivery Network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network).
+This example demonstrates how to use *itk-wasm* in a web browser application built with [Webpack](https://webpack.js.org/) where the itk-wasm modules are stored on a [Content Delivery Network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network).
 This is an alternative to bundling the modules with the Webpack application, as shown in the [Webpack example](./webpack.html).
-In this example, we re-use the itk.js IO modules published on [unpkg.com](https://unpkg.com).
+In this example, we re-use the itk-wasm IO modules published on [unpkg.com](https://unpkg.com).
 Find the full example in the `itk-wasm/examples/UnkpkgIO` [directory of the GitHub repository](https://github.com/InsightSoftwareConsortium/itk-wasm/tree/master/examples/Unpkg).

 This example assumes you are creating a [Node.js package](https://docs.npmjs.com/getting-started/what-is-npm).
 If you do not already have a `package.json` file, [create one](https://docs.npmjs.com/getting-started/using-a-package.json), first.